reumont/VenomEvolution/analysis/210222_synteny_icarapin_results.md

      rm 201231_gff_files/* # make sure other files are deleted

 Most insect genomes are just scafolds, and their names are not compatible with MCScanX, so thelables were replaced by a fixed number.
-Also, append the bed file to include only the chromosomes where apamin orthologs are present
+Also, append the bed file to include only the chromosomes where icarapin orthologs are present

 _Apis mellifera_